Septicemia and bacteremia in dogs happen when a bacterial infection in the bloodstream causes inflammation and illness in the body.

 Treatment for septicemia and bacteremia in dogs often begins with emergency support, as septicemia can easily be fatal.
 If a dog is in septic shock, they may need hospitalization with intravenous fluids, especially if they’re suffering from dehydration due to vomiting and diarrhea.
 This will also help restore electrolytes.

 Vets may give dogs vasopressors that constrict blood vessels to increase blood flow to the organs and restore blood pressure.
-For dogs who can’t eat or hold down food, they may insert a feeding tube.
+For dogs who can’t eat or hold down food, they may also insert a feeding tube.
 If they find an abscess, they may need to remove it surgically.

 It will take a few weeks of rest, monitoring, and proper treatment before dogs make a full recovery.